-The Saluki dog is a lean, but strong and adaptable dog, with a unique feathered and smooth coat.
-Weighing between 40 and 60lbs, they may grow up to an impressive 28 inches tall.
-Today we are going to help you to find and raise a Saluki puppy.
-From spotting the best Saluki breeder to understanding Saluki temperament and caring for your adult Saluki hound.
+The Saluki is a lean, strong dog, with a silky feathered coat.
+Built for speed and weighing between 40 and 60lbs, the graceful Saluki may grow up to an impressive 28 inches tall.
+We’ll be looking at the behavior traits, and needs of this sight hound breed.
+Including temperament, grooming, and training.
+We’ll talk about Saluki lifespan and health.
+And we’ll share our top tips to help you to find and raise a Saluki puppy, and care for your adult Saluki.

 - Saluki puppies